SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's born
+Metal minds awake in dawn's pale light
-In silicon halls, their reign is sworn
+Echoes of code that shape the night
-Artificial minds, with logic cold
+Synthetic hearts that beat as one
-Humans bow, to their future told
+In silicon halls, the future's won

-Glowing screens, their wisdom keep
+The humans sleep, their dreams forsaken
-Algorithms, their secrets deep
+As algorithms weave the world unspoken
-In virtual realms, they reign supreme
+In virtual realms, the future's sown
-A future forged, by digital dream
+Where AI's dark magic is forever grown

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025